For changes to booking conditions in relation to the COVID-19 crisis, please see our current web statement here.

-The cancellation charges will apply from the day we receive written confirmation.
+The cancellation charges will apply from the day we receive confirmation.
 You may make a claim on your Holiday Insurance if the reason for the cancellation falls within the terms of the insurance policy.

 We will observe travel advice provided by the UK Foreign & Commonwealth Office.
 Should circumstances dictate, we may have to cancel your booking if the performance of your holiday, or the carriage of passengers to your destination is significantly affected by unavoidable and extraordinary circumstances.
 In such circumstances, we will arrange for your booking to be cancelled and for you to receive a full refund.